jganong/QWERkey/README.md

-# Baklava Keyboard Layout -- Sweet Layers with Sticky Keys
+# Baklava -- Sweet Keyboard Layered Layout with Sticky Keys

 This is a keyboard layout for X11, optimized for minimal reach, inspired by (https://github.com/MicahElliott/QWERkey) with the additon of sticky keys from xkbset.